amithkoujalgi/llama3-playground/README.md

-# llama3-playground
+# Llama 3 Playground

-A fully-contained environment to finetune Llama3 model with custom dataset and run inference on the finetuned models
+A fully-contained environment to finetune Llama 3 model with custom dataset and run inference on the finetuned models

+> Note: This is tested only on NVIDIA RTX 2080 and NVIDIA Tesla T4 GPUs so far.
+It hasn't been tested with the other GPU
+> classes or on CPUs.

-Install NVIDIA Container Toolkit
+### Install NVIDIA Container Toolkit

+#### On Ubuntu

 ```shell
 # Configure the production repository